coronel08/my-notes/notes/docs/aws.md

     * Service Control Policy (SCP) - To centrally control policies, Can do policies in Organizational Units and individual members.
 * AWS Artifcat - Security and Compliance reports
 * AWS Shield - DDOS protection service
-* AWS Key Management Service (KMS) - to create and control encryption keys used to encrypt data such as EBS volumes
+* AWS Key Management Service (KMS) FF- to create and control encryption keys used to encrypt data such as EBS volumes
 * AWS Web Application Firewall (WAF) - used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront or Load Balancer
 * AWS Inspector - Automated security assessment service that helps improve the security and compliance

+* Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon
+* Amazon Cloud Directory - directory service provides web-based directories to organize users, groups, devices, policies
+* Amazon Directory Service - provides single sign on to AWS, uses existing Microsoft Actice Directory

+### Monitoring
 * Cloudwatch - Focuses on the activity of AWS services and resources, reporting on their health and performance.
 Security repositry with threat analytics and metrics.
+    * Metrics -
+        * Basic Monitoring - metrics every 5 mins
+        * Detailed Monitoring - metrics every 1 min
+        * High Resolution - metrics every 1 second, alarm can be triggered as often as 10 seconds
+    * Logs - Can go to S3 for archival, stream to ElasticSearch.
+By default no longs from EC2 will go to CloudWatch.
+Can be setup on premise also.
+Never expire by default
+        * Cloudwatch Logs Agent - old version of agent, can only send CloudWatch logs
+        * CloudWatch Unified Agent - Can collect additional metrics like ram etc.
+    * Events - send notifications can schedule on a CRON or event pattern.
+        * EventBridge - evolution of Cloudwatch events, can work with Zendesk, DataDog, Etc
+    * Alarm - triggers notifications for any metric
 * Cloudtrail - Log of all actions and API calls taking place in AWS

-* Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon
-* Amazon Cloud Directory - directory service provides web-based directories to organize users, groups, devices, policies
-* Amazon Directory Service - provides single sign on to AWS, uses existing Microsoft Actice Directory
+* X-Ray - troubleshooting application performance and errors, must import the AWS X-Ray SDK and install X-Ray daemon to enable it
+    * Tracing - end to end way to follow requests
+        * Segments/SubSegments - details on app/service
+        * Sampling - amount of requests sent
+        * Annotations - Key-Value pairs used to index traces and use with filters
+        * Metadata - Key-Value pairs, not indexed or used for searching
+    * If not working in:
+        * EC2 ensure IAM role has proper permissions and daemon running
+        * AWS Lambda ensure IAM role has IAM execution role and X-ray is imported into code
 ## Support
 * AWS Support plans
     * Basic -